 - AWARDS YEAR: Jan.
 1st through Dec.
 31 of the same year constitutes an Award Year.

 - DEADLINE TO SUBMIT ENTRIES TO SCR: Adult SCR Award entries must be judged in each state.
-Winning entries are then submitted by the State Awards Chairman with a listing of entries attached to SCR Awards Chairman, Bobbie Verser.
+Winning entries are then submitted by the State Awards Chairman with a listing of entries attached to SCR Awards Chairman.
 Deadline is Feb.
 1. Electronic submissions are accepted.SCR Award #22, is due Dec.
 1, 2021, (second year of term) and is sent to SCR Chairman of Director’s Project, Donna Marsheck, firstname.lastname@example.org OR @ above address.

 - DEADLINE TO SUBMIT ENTRIES TO NGC: Adult NGC Award entries are submitted to NGC Awards Chairman (deadline Jan.
 15), by the State Awards Chairman with a listing of entries attached.
 State Awards Chairman must see that duplications are prepared for entries eligible for both SCR and NGC consideration.
-(SCR does not send Adult Award-winning entries to the NGC level).
+(SCR does not send Adult Award winning entries to the NGC level).
 NGC rules state that entries must be sent by State Awards Chairman.

-- CONTESTS winners in your state for Youth Poetry, Smokey Bear & Woodsy Owl Posters, Essay, Bird Posters, Sculpture, etc. are sent to appropriate SCR Youth Chairmen, listed in The Communicator.
-Do NOT send to SCR Awards Chairman.
-The SCR Youth Chairmen will send appropriate entries to the national level.
+- CONTESTS: winners in your state for Youth Poetry, Smokey Bear & Woodsy Owl Posters, Essay, Bird Posters, Sculpture, etc., are sent to appropriate SCR Youth Chairmen, listed on the SCR Website.

 - CONTINUING PROJECTS: Entries may be continuing projects, but must document and show significant work in the current awards year.

-- LENGTH OF ENTRY: An entry may not exceed 3 pages, using the front of paper only.
+- LENGTH OF ENTRY: An entry may not exceed 3 pages, using front of paper only.
 No plastic sheet protectors allowed.
 No loose materials.
 Include yearbook, only if required.
 Keep a copy of the entry.
 These will not be returned.

 - RETURN OF APPLICATION: You should keep a copy of your entries.
 They will not be returned.
 NGC and SCR will no longer award certificates for Press Books.

-1. Club under 20 members
+1. Club under 20 members 2.
+Club 20-29

 3. Club 30-44